datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI03-metadata-formats-and-files.md

 data about the data.

 ## What is Metadata?

 Metadata is structured information that describes a dataset.
-It includes a suite of information about the data including:
+It includes a suite of information about a dataset including:

 * Contact information
 * Spatial Attributes including: extent, coordinate reference system, resolution